Name:Peter Erling Jacobsen

 Played as the Johnnie Walker Trophy (Oct 22-25; post-season limited field unofficial money event).
 Second-placed Manuel Piñero (Esp) finished 9 shots behind Jacobsen (USA), who recorded a final round six-under-par 66 for his first win in Europe.
 [No.1 course, Golf La Moraleja, Alcobendas, nr Madrid; now called Real (Royal) La Moraleja].

 Played as the Buick Goodwrench Open (Aug 21-24).
-Second-placed Billy Kratzert (USA) and Mark Lye (USA) finished 1 shot behind first-time PGA Tour winner Jacobsen (USA).
+Second-placed Billy Kratzert (USA) and Mark Lye (USA) finished 1 shot behind 26-year-old Peter Jacobsen (USA), who recorded his first PGA Tour win.
 [Warwick Hills G&CC, Grand Blanc, Michigan].

 You can subscribe to the Where2Golf channel on YT if you like to see more video content.
 You'll find a "Subscribe" button on any of our YouTube videos.
 Or if you want a quick and direct access subscribe here.
 Once done, any new published videos will show up in your Subscriptions feed.